Planning for a Power BI Enterprise Deployment

 Or is the pilot project discarded in that instance?

-Yeah, so we have, we have two concepts of pilot project when we’re doing like structured, Power BI, adoption, pace and, and the first one we call the proof of concept.
+Yeah, so we have, we have two concepts of pilot project when we’re doing like structured, Power BI, adoption, pace the first one we call the proof of concept.

 And the second one we call the pilot project.
-So the proof of concept project is something that is usually very, very small, it’s often based on a, you know, an existing cube or something.
+So the proof of concept project is something that is usually very small, it’s often based on an existing cube or something.
 It’s really an introduction to the tool and you kind of want to make it as easy as possible.

 That’s often discarded because that is just, can we deploy power BI.
 What are the considerations IT to sort of dip their toe in the water without committing too much?
 And, and you might sort of, here’s a report, and we just sort of throw something together to show it, show it working.